 The finite penetration depth of ions and the high dose deposit at the end of their path, which make it possible to substantially reduce the radiation dose to the surrounding healthy tissue, are, unfortunately, not only a benefit.
 They also cause the dose distribution to be rather sensitive to small errors in the modelling of the tissue composition and density, based on X-ray imaging, used to predict the energy loss of the protons.
 Furthermore, small changes in the patient anatomy can cause clinically significant differences between the intended and actually delivered dose distribution.
 These effects result in an underdose in the tumor and/or an overdose in the surrounding healthy tissue, compromising treatment outcome in terms of both tumor control and normal tissue complications.

 In the Netherlands, proton therapy is part of the basic healthcare package for specific indications since 2012.
-Currently, plans for several clinical proton therapy facilities are being developed, including one at the University Medical Center Groningen (UMCG).
+Currently, three clinical proton therapy facilities are being constructed, including one at the University Medical Center Groningen (UMCG).
 It is expected that the first patient treatments in the Netherlands will take place in 2017.

 In conjunction with these plans, the KVI-Center for Advanced Radiation Technology (KVI-CART) and UMCG, together with several other parties, have established the PARticle Therapy REsearch Center (PARTREC), a research collaboration with a broad research program aiming to further improve the quality of proton therapy treatment.
 In the framework of PARTREC, KVI-CART has a physics research program that focuses on the following topics:

-- Improved modelling of the conversion of X-ray CT and MRI images into maps of proton stopping power, with the aim to reduce the uncertainty in the stopping power predictions to below 1%
+- Combining advanced X-ray imaging techniques with proton imaging to reduce the uncertainty in the stopping power predictions to below 1%

 - Methods for in-vivo verification of the irradiation by imaging the very weak secondary radiation produced by the interaction of the protons and helium ions with tissue